charliecalvert/CloudNotes/Prog270/Week06.md

 Remember to come back and check for updates to this assignment and look for additional assignments of hints.

+When you are starting your BootStrap project on Lubuntu, navigate to the directory where you have stored your bootstrap project.
+Then you need to type something like this at the command line:

+	nodejs Server.js

+The system should reply with something like this:

+	Server has started: 30025

+Then open your Lubuntu browser and enter this address:

+	localhost:30025

+Now you should see your program running in the Lubuntu browser.

 ###Assignment02 VirtualBox and Android x86

 Androidx86 is a verion of Android that runs on the intel